 Cervical cancer occurs in the cervix and is usually caused by human papillomavirus (HPV), a sexually transmitted infection.
-There are many myths causing confusion for women.
+Simple and straightforward yeah?
+Unfortunately, that’s not the case because there are many cervical cancer myths causing confusion for women.
 Here’s what you need to know.

 Myth 1: Cervical cancer is untreatable.

-Fact: Cervical cancer can be effectively treated if detected early.
+Fact: It can be effectively treated if detected early.

 Myth 2: HPV is not common, and it only affects people who have multiple partners, so I should not worry about the HPV vaccine or Pap test.